 <?php

-// Hook our function into WordPress's admin_init action hook
+// Hook our mct_load_scripts function into WordPress's admin_init hook

 add_action( 'admin_init', 'mct_load_scripts' );